-- (c) have submitted a portfolio of experience including a personal statement and attended an interview; and - (d) have been approved as a student for the qualification by the Head of School and the Dean of Arts (Academic).
+- (b) have had three or more years of professional experience in the Te Reo Māori sector, as approved by the Head of School. and - (c) have submitted a portfolio of experience including a personal statement and attended an interview; and - (d) have been approved as a student for the qualification by the Head of School and the Dean of Arts (Academic).